11aji/invoice-extractor/README.md

 # invoice-extractor
-An invoice extractor using EasyOCR and PyMuPDF
+An invoice extractor using local EasyOCR and PyMuPDF